1707073Jafril/django-employee/README.md

 5. Execute `python manage.py runserver`
 6. The app will start and you can use features of this app.
 ```
-# Employee Management System

-## Overview
-This project is an Employee Management System built using Django.
-It allows users to manage employee records, including creating, updating, and deleting employee information, as well as managing departments and achievements.
+# Run this web app in local Machine

 ## Requirements
-- Python 3.x
+- Python
-- Django 5.x
+- Django

 ## Installation
-To set up the project, follow these steps:

 1. Clone the repository:
     ```bash